-The personal computer entered the market in 1977 and became widely popular and accessible for the non-technical user throughout the 1980s, but it was the establishment of the World Wide Web (WWW) in 1989 that revolutionised "connectivity" and changed our daily lives.
-However, it was the introduction of smart phones at the turn of the century that further changed the world.
-By 2013, over 1 billion consumers worldwide owned some form of a smart phone.
-With the subsequent advent and infiltration of social media into the backbone of modern-day culture, the fundamental right of freedom of speech has both been challenged and solidified and, for better or worse, has facilitated exponentially "freedom of reach".
+The personal computer entered the market in 1977 and became widely popular and accessible for the nontechnical user throughout the 1980's, but it was the establishment of the World Wide Web (WWW) in 1989 that revolutionized 'connectivity', and changed our daily lives.(1) However, it was the introduction of smart phones at the turn of the century that further changed the world.
+By 2013, over 1 billion consumers worldwide owned some form of a smart phone.(2) With the subsequent advent and infiltration of social media into the backbone of modern-day culture, the fundamental right of freedom of speech has both been challenged and solidified and, for better or worse, has facilitated exponentially 'freedom of reach'.

 Almost every aspect of our lives has been affected by these incredible advances, not least the way we educate and learn.
-Millennial medical learners (those born 1981-2000) have grown up with personal computers and smartphones and have quite different expectations for the way they train and learn.3 For example, in a recent online survey of adult CHD trainees, respondents stated they were more likely to search information online (58%) than consult a faculty member (29%) or textbook (3%).
-Over two-thirds of respondents stated they used their smartphones at least once daily to search for information during regular clinical work.4 In light of the current coronavirus pandemic, with mass cancellations of international, national, and regional conferences as well as institutional grand rounds and weekly trainee lectures, the world of academic medicine is rethinking how to distribute new scientific ideas and maintain the necessary ongoing education of trainees and practising physicians.5
+Millennial medical learners (those born 1981-2000) have grown up with personal computers and smartphones and have quite different expectations for the way they train and learn.(3) For example, in a recent online survey of adult congenital heart disease (ACHD) trainees, respondents stated they were more likely to search information online (58%) than consult a faculty member (29%) or textbook (3%).
+Over two-thirds of respondents stated they used their smartphones at least once daily to search for information during regular clinical work.(4) In light of the current coronavirus pandemic, with mass cancelations of international, national, and regional conferences as well as institutional grand rounds and weekly trainee lectures, the world of academic medicine is rethinking how to distribute new scientific ideas and maintain the necessary ongoing education of trainees and practicing physicians.(5)

-To meet these changing educational needs and desires, e-learning programmes are now becoming increasingly more commonplace in higher education, including in continuing medical education.
-However, there remain significant barriers to implementing online learning programmes.
+To meet these changing educational needs and desires, e-learning programs are now becoming increasingly more commonplace in higher education, including in continuing medical education.
+However, there remain significant barriers to implementing online learning programs.
 Attitudinal barriers cannot be underestimated when considering both those involved in teaching (a nostalgia for the classroom), as well as sometimes in the learner (some modern learners still prefer the printed page).
-However, more and more lectures are now recorded for subsequent online posting.
+However, more and more lectures are now recorded for subsequent on-line posting.
 While these cannot replace textbooks, such recorded lectures are supplementary and are becoming the norm for many university-based graduate and postgraduate degree courses.
-That said, we do need to look at education through a worldwide lens, and while access is growing in almost all countries, consistent quality education remains a barrier for those particularly in most low- and middle-income regions.
-This is especially true regarding specialty and sub-specialty education.^{6,7} These barriers often have identifiable solutions.8 For instance, even in areas with limited access to computers and poor physical infrastructure, a break-even cost analysis by Maloney and colleagues9 found that the web-based approach to learning was superior to the traditional face-to-face education.
-Consequently, when resources are limited, investment in e-learning may, paradoxically, be a cheaper solution than a "bricks and mortar" approach.
+That said, we do need to look at education through a world-wide lens, and while access is growing in almost all countries, consistent quality education remains a barrier for those particularly in most low- and middle-income regions.
+This is especially true regarding specialty and sub-specialty education.(6,7) These barriers often have identifiable solutions.(8) For instance, even in areas with limited access to computers and poor physical infrastructure, a break-even cost analysis by Maloney and colleagues(9) found that the web-based approach to learning was superior to the traditional face-to-face education.
+Consequently, when resources are limited, investment in e-learning may, paradoxically, be a cheaper solution than a 'bricks and mortar' approach.